-The Chief Finance Officer will liaise closely with the council's Section 95 Officer and the health baord's Director of Finance and their teams in order to discharge all aspects of their role.
+The Chief Finance Officer will liaise closely with the Council's Section 95 Officer and NHS Lothian's's Director of Finance and their teams in order to discharge all aspects of their role.

-Resources Delegated to the Board
+10.5 Resources Delegated to the Board

-The resources delegated to the Board fall into two categories: (i) payments for the delegated functions; and (ii) resources used in large hospitals that are set aside by the health board and made available to the Board for inclusion in its Strategic Plan.
+The resources delegated to the Board fall into two categories: (i) payments for the Delegated Functions; and (ii) resources used in large hospitals that are set aside by NHS Lothian and made available to the Board for inclusion in its Strategic Plan.

 Section 1(3)(e) of the 2014 Act requires that the Scheme must set out a method of determining payments that are to be made in respect of (i) above.
-Section 1(3)(d) of the 2014 Act requires the Scheme to set out a method of determining the amounts to be made available by the health board for us by the Board under (ii) above.
+Section 1(3)(d) of the 2014 Act requires the Scheme to set out a method of determining the amounts to be made available by NHS Lothian for us by the Board under (ii) above.

-It is expected that the net difference between payments into and out of the Board will result in a balancing payment between the council and the health board which reflects the effect of the Directions of the Board.
+It is expected that the net difference between payments into and out of the Board will result in a balancing payment between the Council and NHS Lothian which reflects the effect of the Directions of the Board.
 The balancing payment will be reviewed throughout the year and depending on the expected value for the adjusting payment, it will be either made one-off prior to year-end or on a quarterly basis.
 Such payments would incorporate values previously treated as resource transfer.

-Annual Budget Payments to the Board
+10.6 Annual Budget Payments to the Board

-The council and the health board identify a core baseline operational budget for each function that is delegated to the Board.
-This will be used as the basis to calculate their respective payments into the Board budget each year.
-The previously agreed "resource transfer" payments from the health board will be part of the annual budget payment to the Board
+The Council and NHS Lothian identify a core baseline Operational Budgets for each function that is delegated to the Board.
+This will be used as the basis to calculate their respective payments into the Board Budget each year.
+The previously agreed "resource transfer" payments from NHS Lothian will be part of the annual budget payment to the Board.

-The council and the health board have established financial planning processes which take into account the financial settlements they have received, and identified and assumed expenditure pressures, to arrive at opening annual budgets.
-These same processes will be applied to the core baseline operational budgets for the delegated functions in order to arrive at the annual payments to the Board.
+The Council and NHS Lothian have established financial planning processes which take into account the financial settlements they have received, and identified and assumed expenditure pressures, to arrive at opening annual budgets.
+These same processes will be applied to the core baseline Operational Budgets for the Delegated Functions in order to arrive at the annual payments to the Board.

-The council's Section 95 Officer and the health board's Director of Finance are responsible for preparing the budget contributions from their respective Party.
+The Council's Section 95 Officer and NHS Lothian's Director of Finance are responsible for preparing the budget contributions from their respective Party.
 The amounts to be paid will be the outcome of the above processes.
 They will consult with the Chief Officer and officers in both Parties as part of this process.

-- The council's Section 95 Officer and the health board's Director of Finance will each prepare a schedule outlining the detail and total value of the proposed payment from each party, and the underlying methodology and assumptions behind that payment.
+The Council's Section 95 Officer and NHS Lothian's Director of Finance will each prepare a schedule outlining the detail and total value of the proposed payment from each party, and the underlying methodology and assumptions behind that payment.
 These draft schedules will identify any amounts included in the payments that are subject to separate legislation or subject to restrictions stipulated by third party funders.
-The schedules will also contain the detail and total value of set aside resources for hospital services, made under section 1(3) (d) of the 2014 Act. - The council's Section 95 Officer and the health board's Director of Finance will refer the draft schedules to the Chief Officer so that they may have an opportunity to formally consider it. - The council's Chjef Finance Officer and the health board's Director of Finance will thereafter present the final draft schedules to the Parties.
-This schedule must be agreed by the health board's Director of Finance, the council's Section 95 Officer and the Chief Officer. - The council and the health board must approve their respective payments, in line with their governing policies
+The schedules will also contain the detail and total value of set aside resources for hospital services, made under section 1(3) (d) of the 2014 Act.

+The Council's Section 95 Officer and NHS Lothian's Director of Finance will refer the draft schedules to the Chief Officer so that they may have an opportunity to formally consider it.

+The Council's Chief Finance Officer and NHS Lothian's Director of Finance will thereafter present the final draft schedules to the Parties.
+This schedule must be agreed by NHS Lothian's Director of Finance, the Council's Section 95 Officer and the Chief Officer.

+The Council and NHS Lothian must approve their respective payments, in line with their governing policies.